The First Meeting (In-Person and Remote)

-In the real world, this requires digging into your past, and getting the point of your “a-ha” moment, when it hit you like a ton of bricks that you had to quit drinking.
+In the real world, this requires digging into your past until we come to your “a-ha” moment, when it hit you like a ton of bricks that you had to quit drinking.

-This is way different than just “knowing,” or intellectually understanding that your drinking is causing problems.
-What we’re looking to recapture is that punch in the gut moment when you hit bottom, or as the AA people say, became “sick and tired of being sick and tired.”
+This is way different than just “knowing,” or intellectually understanding, that your drinking is causing problems.
+What we’re looking to recapture is that punch in the gut moment when you hit your bottom and decided you'd had enough, or as the AA people say, became “sick and tired of being sick and tired.”

 You don’t get there by filling out intake forms, or by merely talking about the legalities of the license appeal process.

-With more than 29 years of experience, I know all the legalities very well.
-In fact, there’s probably not a “legality” I don’t know like the back of my hand.
+With more than 30 years of experience winning cases, our firm knows all the legalities very well.
+In fact, there’s probably not a “legality” we don’t know like the back of our own hands.

 But that’s only half the story.